Leadership: Designing Hybrid Teams, Work & Organization

 - Any manager and/or employee who is faced with the challenges of working at home and in the office.

-Larry Miller is now teaching eighteen courses with more than 250,000 thousand students in 200 countries on Udemy.
-He is the author of eleven books, and has forty plus years of experience consulting with major corporations.
+Larry Miller is now teaching eighteen courses with more than 300,000 students in 210 countries on Udemy.
+He is the author of eleven books, and has more than forty years of experience consulting with major corporations on their culture and management systems.
 Several of his courses on management and leadership are best selling courses in their category and have been adopted by major corporations as part of their leadership development and lean culture implementation process.

 He began his work in youth prisons after recognizing that the learning system in the organization had exactly the opposite of its intended effect – increasing, rather than decreasing, dysfunctional behavior.
 For four years he worked to redesign the prison system by establishing the first free- economy behind prison walls, where each inmate had to pay rent, maintain a checking account, and pay for everything he desired.
 This was his first organizational transformation.